Home

 What if you capture that perfect photo that you will want to blow up to a 8"x 10" photo or larger?
 You may want to remove the parts of the photo that you don't need or have someone else edit at a later date.
 See what is best for you with easy, new settings constantly being updated with every new generation camera and expanding email capability.

-And I agree.
-All those things are fabulous and wonderful automations.
-Auto-color balance on your scanner is NOT.
-Color balancing by hand is easy on most digital cameras which allows you to apply various color schemes.
-It’s actually faster (don’t ask me why, but it’s true).
+The auto-color balance on your camera is not always the best.
+Color balancing by hand is easier than you may have noticed on most digital cameras which allow you to apply various color schemes.
+It’s actually faster to take photos that way (don’t ask me why, but it’s true).
 Try "cloudy" on a sunny day for one example of mixing it up with warmer tones on your subjects' faces.
+Try "sunset" when directing your camera at one and you will be amazed at the results.
+"Kids and Pets" are one feature that speeds up your shutter for capturing quicker subjects.
+Find out what your camera calls each setting and where the dial is for them.

 So embrace manual labor just this once.
 Your pictures will be the better for it.